Jobs & Internships

 Concrete Safaris operates gardens across 9-acres of NYC Housing Authority property in two public housing developments.
 You will be responsible for ensuring that these gardens are thriving and well-utilized, and that participants are maximizing learning and volunteerism opportunities in a safe, fun environment.

-During the school year, this position will involve 14 hours per week working with 50 after school students in the second - fifth grade to provide education in organic urban agriculture, ecology, and botany and to develop active living events to improve their community's health.
-You will create 1,000 square feet of new raised beds in existing garden plots with City Surfers After School students, and develop Extreme Leadership Challenges and reward City Surfers students who exceed expectations and demonstrate strong leadership skills.
+During the summer, this position will involve 14 hours per week working with 50 after summer school students in the second - fifth grade to provide education in organic urban agriculture, ecology, and botany and to develop active living events to improve their community's health.
+You will create 1,000 square feet of new raised beds in existing garden plots with City Surfers After Summer School students, and develop Extreme Leadership Challenges and reward City Surfers students who exceed expectations and demonstrate strong leadership skills.
 You will lead garden maintenance activities contributing to increased production.
 You will track core competencies, complete program evaluations, and report results.
 You will lead brainstorming sessions with the students to design gardens for families in East Harlem.
-You will plan and lead field trips and participate in a multi-day wilderness retreat.
+You will plan and lead field trips and participate in at least one multi-day wilderness retreat.
 You will work with our team to develop a long-term growth strategy for this program and help raise funds to make those plans a reality.